leoschweizer/OpinionatedC/README.md

 ```
 pod 'OpinionatedC'
 ```
-Import the umbrella header everywhere you want to use the sweetness of OpinionatedC:
+Import the umbrella header everywhere you want to taste the sweetness of OpinionatedC:
 ```objectivec
 #import <OpinionatedC/OpinionatedC.h>
 ```